 Brandy’s roasted cauliflower fennel leek soup is also made completely in the blender but that one tastes much better hot.

-Mine is spring in your face with bright greens and tangy lime, lemongrass and ginger.
+Mine is spring in your face with bright greens (grow your own microgreens at home instead of paying $6 for a tiny little plastic shell of them) and tangy lime, lemongrass and ginger.

 Hers is like the creamy comfort of winter meets spring vegetables.